Published: December 7, 2025

 Together, these loops automate repetitive tasks and improve code efficiency.

-All the control statements run based on the evaluation of some condition.
+All control statements run based on the evaluation of some condition.
 The code is executed based on whether the condition is true or false, and hence these true and false values are very important in control structure in C++.
 C++ has a built-in data type bool, which is made to store the values true or false.
 All statements are internally evaluated as booleans only.
-0 is evaluated as false and 1 or any non zero value is evaluated as true.
+0 is evaluated as false and 1 or any non-zero value is evaluated as true.

 #include <iostream>